emanoj1/emanoj1.github.io/_posts/2024-05-12-(2)-Check-if-Python-is-installed.md

+---
+layout: post
+title: Check if Python is installed
+---

 In my Bash Script (Python), I want to check if the Python program already has a .venv (virtual environment) present.
 If present, it returns a message, ".venv - virtual environment present".
 If not, it creates a new .venv file.
 Below is the script that uses Python's venv module to create the virtual environment.